mondoohq/installer/docs/integration/terraform.md

 ### Install packer plugin from binary

-To install the pre-compiled binary, download the appropriate package from [Github](https://github.com/mondoolabs/mondoo/releases/latest) and place the binary in Terraform's plugin directory `~/.terraform.d/plugins` (Linux, Mac) or `%USERPROFILE%/terraform.d/plugins` (Windows).
+To install the precompiled binary, download the appropriate package from [Github](https://github.com/mondoolabs/mondoo/releases/latest) and place the binary in Terraform's plugin directory `~/.terraform.d/plugins` (Linux, Mac) or `%USERPROFILE%/terraform.d/plugins` (Windows).
 Other locations that Terraform searches for are [documented on their website](https://www.terraform.io/docs/extend/how-terraform-works.html#plugin-locationss).

 The following simplifies the installation: